cfdkang/cfdkang.github.io/README.md

 </p>

 - Developed spectral tool for acoustic analysis: **cross-spectrum method**
-- Utilized advanced time-frequency methods: Spectral POD (SPOD), DMD, wavelet-denoising algorithm, wavenumber-frequency spectrum
+- Utilized **data-driven and advanced time-frequency methods**: Spectral POD (SPOD), DMD, wavelet-denoising algorithm, wavenumber-frequency spectrum
 - Participated in the summer program at Center for Turbulence Research (CTR) at Stanford for **collaborative research** on **wavelet-based pressure decomposition** for airfoil noise in low-Mach number flows
 - Achieved up to 5.5 dBA **reduction in sound pressure level (SPL)** through flow misalignment, and 2.0 dBA through trailing-edge morphing